tangjian234/Web_django/Note/ML_Name_Nationality.md

 ## Objective

-- To Ultimately answer Social science topic : what is the percentage of Chinese Nationality in STEM topics.
+- To Ultimately answer Social science topic :
+  - What is the percentage of Chinese Nationality in STEM topics.
+  - Given a name, what is the personal's nationality :

 ### Knowledge learnt

 - What knowledge do you gain by this practice
   - Statistics ML: end to end.
-  - Web service :
+  - Web service : Flask based web framework
   - Visualization : PowerBI

 ### Key concepts